ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `owo` (15:05 May 19): changed README so it doesn't lie and worked on slides

-'owo' (15:30 May 19): updated PRESENTATION.md with material from google slides >:( why can't we just use google slides smh
+`owo` (15:30 May 19): updated PRESENTATION.md with material from google slides >:( why can't we just use google slides smh